-SCHEDULE 14A INFORMATION
+SCHEDULE 14a INFORMATION

-PROXY STATEMENT PURSUANT TO SECTION 14(A) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO. )
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934 (AMENDMENT NO.)

-Filed by the Registrant [X] a Party other than the Registran nt [ ] e appropriate box: Liminary Proxy Statement [ ] Confidential, for Use of the Commission Only (as permitted Rule 14a-6(e)(2)) Initive Proxy Statement Initive Additional Materials Rule 14a-0(e)(2)) citing Material Pursuant to Sect ion 240 .14a-11(c) or Section 240.14a-2.
-Kimberly-Clark (Name of Registrant as Sp ecified In Its Charter) (Na ame of Person(s) Filing Proxy Sta itement, if other than Registrant) of Filing Fee (Check the appropri No fee required. ate box ): Fee computed on table below per 0-12.
-Exchan ge Act Rules 14a-6(i)(4) and (1) Title of each class of securiti es to w hich transaction applies: (2) Aggregate number of securities to whic n transaction applies: pursuant Per unit price or other underly to Exchange Act Rule 0-11 (Set f alculated and state how it was de orth th e amount on which the filing Proposed maximum aggregate valu Total fee paid: [ ] Fee paid previously with prelim ninary m aterials.
-Act Rule paid prev Check box if any part of the fe 0-11(a)(2) and identify the fili riously.
-Identify the previous fi orm or Schedule and the date of i ng for ling by which the offsetting fee was registration statement number, (1) Amount Previously Paid: (2) Form, Schedule or Registration Stateme nt No.: (3) Filing Party: (4) Date Filed:

-March 13, 1998
+Filed by the Registrant [X]

+Filed by a Party other than the Registrant []

+Check the appropriate box:

+[] Preliminary Proxy Statement [] Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+[X] Definitive Proxy Statement

+[] Definitive Additional Materials

+[] Soliciting Material Pursuant to Rule 14a-11(c) or Rule 14a-12

+Kimberly-Clark Corporation (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant)

+Payment of Filing Fee (Check the appropriate box):

+[X] No fee required.

+[] Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+- (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (Set forth the amount on which the filing fee is calculated and state how it was determined):

+- (4) Proposed maximum aggregate value of transaction:

+- (5) Total fee paid:

+- -----

+[] Fee paid previously with preliminary materials.

+[] Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or Schedule and the date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+(4) Date Filed: